SteamAchievementNotifier/SteamAchievementNotifier/README.md

 If you can't see any achievement and do not hear any achievement sounds when unlocking, check your Windows "Focus Assist" settings and ensure that notifications are allowed when running games.

-***Version 1.5 - Antivirus blocks "setup.exe"/"SANGUI.exe" due to malware/malicious content***
+***Version 1.6 - Antivirus blocks "setup.exe"/"SANGUI.exe" due to malware/malicious content***

-This is explained further in the [Version 1.5 release notes](https://github.com/SteamAchievementNotifier/SteamAchievementNotifier/releases/tag/1.5), but to briefly summarise: I have used a tool called [PowershellToEXE](https://github.com/VortexUK/PowerShellToEXE) to convert the original .ps1 files to EXE format.
-Unfortunately, due to some people creating malware/malicious scripts by using tools like these, a lot of Antivirus vendors automatically and incorrectly flag **ANY** files converted using various .ps1 to EXE converters (such as PowershellToEXE/PS2EXE etc.) as malicious content.
+This is explained further in the [Version 1.4 release notes](https://github.com/SteamAchievementNotifier/SteamAchievementNotifier/releases/tag/1.6), but to briefly summarise: I have used a tool called [PS2EXE](https://github.com/MScholtes/PS2EXE) to convert the original .ps1 files to EXE format.
+Unfortunately, due to some people creating malware/malicious scripts by using tools like these, a lot of Antivirus vendors automatically and incorrectly flag **ANY** files converted using various .ps1 to EXE converters (such as PS2EXE) as malicious content.

-I can assure you that I have not included any malicious scripts or executables in the available downloads, but if you're still wary, I have included an alternate version of the GUI application called "SANGUI-PS1.zip" which uses Powershell .ps1 scripts in place of the EXEs.
-If you wish to install this version instead, please see the installation notes on the releases page linked above.
+I can assure you that I have not included any malicious scripts or executables in the available downloads, and will attempt to remove any false positive reports from antivirus companies stating otherwise.

+If you are unable to download via your browser due to an error such as "*Download blocked: File contains malware*", you can download it via Powershell directly by pasting the following command:
+`Invoke-WebRequest "https://github.com/SteamAchievementNotifier/SteamAchievementNotifier/releases/download/v1.6/SANGUI-V1.6.zip" -outfile "$env:userprofile\Downloads\SANGUI-V1.6.zip"`.

 **KNOWN ISSUES:**
 -

 - *Powershell* asks for permission to run script at every update - Right-click *"Steam Achievement Notifier"* shortcut on the Desktop and select *"Open File Location"*.
 Right-Click *"SteamAchievementNotifier.ps1"* > *"Properties"* > Tick the *"Unblock"* checkbox and click *"Apply"*.
 - **BurntToast** Notification removes the achievement description if the game name/achievement title is too long.
 I will be looking into a way to shorten the achievement name if it contains more than a certain amount of characters which would fix this issue. *Note: This also happens when the Steam achievement is "Hidden"/"Secret" - this is a limitation of the Steam Web API as "Hidden"/"Secret" achievement descriptions are updated after unlocking.*
-- **BurntToast** Notification displays *"Windows Powershell"* as the AppID - this cannot easily be fixed due to a recent change in Windows 10 Notifications, but this will be updated as soon as possible.
+- **BurntToast** Notification displays *"Windows Powershell"* as the AppID - **Now fixed in Version 1.6!**

 **THANKS:**
 -